Home » Gospel of John Studies, Gospels Studies, Jesus' Miracles Studies, Small Group Studies

 • Jesus cares for the insignificant.

-• There is a wonderful poetic expression of miracle of water into wine: “The conscious water saw its God and blushed.”
+• There is a wonderful poetic expression of the miracle of water into wine: “The conscious water saw its God and blushed.”

 MarketPipeline, Thanks.
 The world is a small place, I studied at western michigan in kalamazoo!